evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 ## Task Timeouts

 Tasks are not allowed to run forever, so all commands that run for a task are subject to (configurable) timeouts.
+However, tasks cannot be configured to have a timeout greater than 86400 seconds (24 hours).
 If a command hits a timeout, that command will stop with an error.
 Furthermore, if that command can cause the task to fail and that command is in `pre`, `setup_task`, `setup_group`, or the main task block, it will skip forward to running the `timeout` block and will eventually